History of Opium

 Addiction could eventually lead to the user’s high tolerance to this substance, making it hard to quit.
 In fact, this problem is now a growing concern due to the drug’s addictive qualities and its quick access.
 Opium comes from the poppy plant.
 In its purest form, it isn’t as dangerous as other drugs like opiates, heroin and prescription medicines.

 With regular use, the user can become fully dependent on this drug within a couple of weeks intake.
 In the United States, opium is not commonly abused.
-However, pure opium could lead to an alarming case of addiction because it is an opiate.
+However, pure intake can result in an alarming case of opiate addiction.

 Symptoms of Opium Addiction

 Regular use of opium could lead to dependency and addiction.
-Below are the common symptoms pointing to a person suspected to be addicted to this drug.
+Below are the common opium abuse signs and symptoms pointing to a person suspected to be addicted to this drug.

 - Feeling agitated